DASHAPUSHPAM PART 9 -KAYYONNI - BHRINGARAJA (ECLIPTA ALBA)

-The plant of the daisy and sunflower family is known popularly as false daisy as its flower resembles that of a daisy.
-The juice of the crushed plant is jet black in colour resembling the complexion of a king bee and hence is extensively used as a natural hair dye and a remedy for grey hair.
-Bhringa is bee and Raja is king.
+The plant of the daisy and sunflower family is known popularly as the false daisy as its flower resembles that of a daisy.
+The juice of the crushed plant is jet black in color resembling the complexion of a king bee and hence is extensively used as a natural hair dye and a remedy for grey hair.
+Bhringa is a bee and Raja is king.

 The multi-branched annual creeping herb with hairy stem and leaves grows on the fringes of tropical wet marshy lands and bears white small flowers.
-A potent rejuvenative, liver protective and hair colorant Bhringaraaja is capable of rejuvenating deep characters and sensory powers like memory, hair, teeth, bones, vision and hearing.
-The plant which grows as a common weed of the marshy and wet lands is used as a snake poison antidote in countries like China and Brazil.
-It is called Markava, Bhringa, Bhringaara, Angaaraka, Kesharanjana, Kesharaja and Mahaneela because of its hair colorant properties.
+A potent rejuvenative, liver protective and hair colorant Bhringaraaja is capable of rejuvenating deep characters and sensory powers like memory, hair, teeth, bones, vision, and hearing.
+The plant which grows as a common weed in the marshy and wetlands is used as a snake poison antidote in countries like China and Brazil.
+It is called Markava, Bhringa, Bhringaara, Angaaraka, Kesharanjana, Kesharaja, and Mahaneela because of its hair colorant properties.
 It is called Sooryavarta and Pithrupriya because of its intimate relationship with the cycle of the sun.

 How to use Bhringaraja at home?

-Mix fresh juice of Bhringaraaja with henna and apply as a natural hair dye.
+Mix fresh juice of Bhringaraaja with henna and apply it as a natural hair dye.

 The paste of the plant is applied to reduce swellings of the lymph nodes occurring due to any infection.

-Head massage with Bhringaraaja oil regularly helps in promoting hair health, quality, volume and colour.
+Head massage with Bhringaraaja oil regularly helps in promoting hair health, quality, volume, and color.